Never travel without TRAVEL INSURANCE! I use, and recommend, SafetyWing

 Whilst technically just outside the boundaries of Galloway Forest Park, Galloway Activity Centre on the shores of Loch Ken offers a wide range of excellent glamping options.

-Take your pick from their selection of rustic safari tents (complete with elegant handmade furniture, two bedrooms and a seperate living area), cozy and luxurious glamping domes, or traditional (and awesome) yurts, imported from Mongolia.
+Take your pick from their selection of rustic safari tents, complete with elegant handmade furniture, two bedrooms and a separate living area).

 Alternatively, check out these Luxury Glamping Pods.
-Located just north of Loch Doon, on the 3000 acre Craigengillan Estate, the pods are extremely comfortable and sleep up to four people.
-Each pod has an en-suite bathroom, basic cooking facilities, a dining area, and a little garden, with wonderful views over the loch.
+Located just north of Loch Doon, on the 3000-acre Craigengillan Estate, the pods are extremely comfortable and sleep up to four people.

 Click here for the latest prices and more details.